tejaswini972/ContosoTraders/README.md

 Contoso Traders is a 2 tier application and consists of Client tier.

 Presentation tier conatins the React JS application that acts as a client, collects the the information given by the user and passes it to Database tier.
+It consists of a collection of small, autonomous services.
+Each service is self-contained and should implement a single business capability within a bounded context.
+A bounded context is a natural division within a business and provides an explicit boundary within which a domain model exists.

 Backend tier consists of 3 API components that are containerized.